 Juniors and seniors who are on track for graduation with regard to both credit and EOC requirements may sign up for either late arrival or early release.
 Students who opt for either must have transportation and may not be on campus when they are not scheduled in a class.
-Any student unable to leave campus immediately after their last class will not be permitted to have early release.
+Third period release is only available to students in dual credit zero hour and/or fourth period.